DU-GAN/OpenDirectXGraphicEngine/README.md

 # OpenDirectXGraphicEngine
- Give me a window handle and give you a world.
+ give me a window and give you a world.